 - The solar battery charge controller will convert the DC power from your solar panel for your deep cycle RV battery.

-I leave you with the video of how to connect the battery, the panel, and the solar charge controller and I am sure you will choose it because it is absolutely simple to use.
-In only 2 minutes video you will see how easy is to use and connect it.
+I am leaving you with the video of how to connect the battery, the panel, and the solar charge controller, and I am sure you will choose it because it is straightforward to use.
+In only 2-minute videos, you will see how easy it is to use and connect it.
 Definitely, this little guy simplified my camper connections.

 If you are not using any recommended deep cycle battery charger recommended here, keep in mind the following when choosing a charger or a charge controller as the chemistry of the deep cycle RV battery must be suitable for the charger.

 The full charge voltage of most lead-acid batteries is 13.8V or 2.3V per cell (6 cells).
 Cells in sealed lead-acid batteries (SLA) have the unusual ability to balance themselves.
-As a result, lead-acid chargers only need to supply a voltage greater than the battery’s voltage to fully charge a battery (13.8V).
+As a result, lead-acid chargers only need to supply a voltage greater than the battery’s voltage to charge a battery (13.8V) fully.

 The majority of lead-acid smart chargers offer three stages of charging: bulk, absorption, and float, each with a distinct purpose.
-Each type of deep cycle RV battery has a certain voltage because its chemistries have different energy densities.
+Each type of deep-cycle battery has a specific voltage because its chemistries have different energy densities.

 The voltage of LiFePO4 is 14.6V or 3.65V per cell (4 cells).
 When this battery is drained, an SLA charger will read 13.8V from it and believe it is completely charged even when it is not, yielding disappointing capacity.
 Some chargers may even skip the bulk and absorption stages in favor of float charging, which effectively prevents the battery from receiving any power because the charger assumes the battery is fully charged.
 Don’t forget that certain SLA smart chargers equalize the battery’s cells, which harms the LiFePO4 cells as well!

-Last Recommendation – How to Choose the Best Deep Cycle RV Battery?
+Last Recommendation – How to Choose the Best Deep Cycle Battery for RVs?
 Read this article and get the most cost-benefit value.
 You will find out in this article how to determine which battery is the best.
 We found these 2 deep cycle batteries as the best ones for RVs.